 How AWS Step Functions Works

-AWS Step Functions comprise three key components, namely, state machines, tasks, and states.
+AWS Step Functions comprises three key components, namely, state machines, tasks, and states.
 Here is an overview of each component:

 1. State Machine